mcsee/Software-Design-Articles/Articles/Code Smells/Code Smell 120 - Sequential IDs/readme.md

 IDs are a problem when dealing with domain objects.

-IDs do not exist in the real-world so, they break our bijection.
+IDs don't exist in the real-world so, they break our bijection.

 We should only use IDs when exposing internal resources to the *outer world* beyond system boundaries.